Inventing: First Steps

-An invention is like a baby.
-Conception is fun.
-Birth is hard and painful.
-And parents always think their baby is beautiful.
-But an invention is not a baby.
-It's a high risk investment.
+An invention is like a baby, conception is fun, birth is hard and painful, and parents always think their baby is beautiful.
+However, an invention is not a baby.
+It is a high risk investment.
 Successful inventors minimize risk and maximize the chances of success by doing their homework.

-Beware of "FREE" Inventors Kits and don't pay someone else to do your homework
+Beware of FREE Inventors Kits and do not pay someone else to do your homework

 You will have many great ideas during your inventing career.
 The key to success is spending time and money on the ideas that will return a profit.